Xilinx/Vitis_Libraries/vision/docs/src/include/tvl1_api.rst

-The following table summarizes the performance of the kernel in 2-pixel mode as generated using Vitis HLS 2022.1 tool for the Xilinx xcu50-fsvh2104-2-e FPGA to process a grayscale 384x288 image image.
+The following table summarizes the performance of the kernel in 2-pixel mode as generated using the Vitis HLS 2022.1 tool for the xcu50-fsvh2104-2-e FPGA to process a grayscale 384x288 image image.

-.. table:: Table .
-TVL1 Function Performance Estimate Summary
+.. table:: Table: TVL1 Function Performance Estimate Summary

     +-----------------------------+------------------+
     | Operating Mode              | Latency Estimate |